XiyuanWu/Software_Development_Projects/README.md

 # Simple Projects

-These projects are inspired by an online article and start as basic, evolving into more complex applications.
+These projects are inspired by an online article and start as basic.

 ## Project 1: Calculator